 Hostile Sheep spent 6 years refining a revolutionary approach to experience design.
 We don’t believe in a perfect test or perfect design; Hostile Sheep strives to get in front of real users as quickly as possible.
 In some cases, as quickly as one week.
-Our two-step process identifies user needs prior to defining experience design guidelines.
-Our projects either result in a study or a solution.
+Our two-step process identifies user needs prior to defining experience design standards.
+Our projects either result in a study or a set of standards.

 Need Identification Studies

 There are several methodologies Hostile Sheep uses to conduct Need Identification Studies.
 The purpose of each is to identify user, market, or stakeholder needs.
 Studies that only involve data analysis can be completed as quickly as a single-week, while more complex studies that require research/testing can be completed as quickly as two-weeks.
 We have expertise in usability testing, interviewing/focus groups, as well as quantitative research.

 These interviews are either conducted with users or business stakeholders.
 We prefer 1-1 interviews, but conduct focus groups when appropriate.

 We’re experts in both qualitative and quantitative surveys.
 We have a standard process for creating, deploying, and analyzing surveys.
 A cost-efficient form of research.

 When a product already exists, conducting usability (or user) testing can be a great way to identify needs.
 We have extensive experience conducting all sorts of usability testing.

 Experience Design Standards